R38-class airship: Operational history

 The R38/ZR-2 leaving its hangar for trials, showing the top gun platform.

-The airship was to be given a curtailed series of tests before being handed over to the U.S. Navy, who would fly it across the Atlantic.
+The airship was to be given a curtailed series of tests before being handed over to the U.S. Navy, who were to fly it across the Atlantic.
 J. E. M. Pritchard, the officer in charge of flight testing, proposed to carry out 100 hours of flight testing, including flights in rough weather, followed by 50 more flown by an American crew before crossing the Atlantic.
 The commander of the Howden Detachment Commander Maxfield disagreed and urged that the test of R.38 be completed in one day.
 Air Commodore Edward Maitland as the man most responsible for testing the R.38 was appalled and disagreed.
 He protested the abbreviated test schedule.
 He was told to not provide advice unless asked.
 The Air Ministry ruled that 50 hours would be sufficient.
 The decision had been made in ignorance by officials unfamiliar with airships as well as the knowledgeable officers who were reluctant to release an airship of unproven strength, egged on by an eagerness to return to America by Commander Maxfield.